-And finally, keep in mind that this cake will ever so slightly shrink from the sides.
-This is what happens when baking an all egg white cake 🙂
+And finally, keep in mind that this cake may ever so slightly shrink from the sides.
+This is normal when baking an all egg white cake 🙂

 Aight I’m done, at least for now 😂 I’ll talk more about all this in another post but for now, enjoy the most perfect coconut cake around.

 I have changed the recipe slightly to make it easier, more failproof and even fluffier 😉 nothing has changed with the ingredients except for the technique I used to make the cake.